Multi-Layer Personalized Federated Learning for Mitigating Biases in Student Predictive Analytics: Experimental Evaluation

-For scenario II, in Figure~\ref{fig:sc2_visual_1}, we can see that the student embeddings learned by MLPFL are also well-organized, reflecting specific course and gender demographic subgroups.
-It is hard to differentiate different courses and subgroups from the centralized global model (Figure~\ref{fig:sc2_visual_1}(a)).
+For scenario II, in Figure~\ref{fig:sc2_visual_1}, it is hard to differentiate different courses and subgroups from the centralized global model (Figure~\ref{fig:sc2_visual_1}(a)).
 Starting with the federated global model (Figure~\ref{fig:sc2_visual_1}(b)), a more clustered distribution emerges as personalization steps are taken to the middle and bottom of the hierarchy in Figure~\ref{fig:sc2_visual_1}(c) and~\ref{fig:sc2_visual_1}(d).
-Compared to the course-level personalized model in Figure~\ref{fig:sc2_visual_1}(c), the distribution learned by MLPFL personalized by demographic information in Figure~\ref{fig:sc2_visual_1}(d) has denser clusters due to the additional meta-updates.
+Compared to the course-level personalized model in Figure~\ref{fig:sc2_visual_1}(c), the MLPFL model personalized by demographic information in Figure~\ref{fig:sc2_visual_1}(d) shows even more well-separated clusters due to additional meta-updates.
 The same clustering pattern when personalizing according to different continent and age information can be seen from Figure~\ref{fig:sc2_visual_2} in Section~\ref{sec:appendix} of the Appendix.
-These visualizations confirm the ability of MLPFL to adapt a global model to each student subgroup, helping us learn more expressive and predictive representations of student behavior, since we exploit available information unique to each subgroup that would be otherwise discarded.

-These visuals show that student embeddings are at least moderately correlated with the specific student subgroup.
-For instance, in case of gender (Figure~\ref{fig:sc2_visual_1}(c)), males in course 3 tend to appear on the left side of the figure, females in course 2 tend to be at the top, and females in course 1 are on the upper right of the figure.
-The same phenomenon can be observed in other subplots of Figure~\ref{fig:sc2_visual_2}(a3)\&(b3). \textit{These results suggest that students from different subgroups exhibit some unique learning behaviors, which our meta learning-based personalization approach takes into account via tailoring global models according to these groups.}
+Moreover, these visualizations indicate a reasonable level of correlation between activity embeddings and the respective courses and demographic subgroups.
+For example, considering gender (Figure~\ref{fig:sc2_visual_1}(c)), males from course 3 tend to cluster on the left side, while females from course 2 are often positioned towards the top, and females from course 1 are located on the upper right part of the figure.
+Similar patterns are also evident in the remaining subplots of Figure~\ref{fig:sc2_visual_2}(a3)\&(b3) in the Appendix. \textit{These results confirm that distinct learning behaviors exist among various student subgroups, which our meta-learning-based personalization method addresses by adapting global models to accommodate these differences.}